 As the theory of “returning” displays how Tao emulates nature, it helps to rationalise the seemingly paradoxical strategic scheme of the Taoists, which is about encouraging the impetus of natural propensity through means that appear to be contrary to the original goal.

-“The world”, “the universe” and “ultimate purpose” (tao) can be viewed as different levels of simplification.
-“Ultimate purpose” (tao) has the least simplification, as it doesn’t follow anything but rather self-organises.
-On the other hand, as Lao Tzu indicates, people tend to follow “the world,” the level of maximum simplification, and make use of highly simplified forms and models to represent reality.
+“Landscape”, “climate” and “purpose” (tao) can be viewed as different levels of simplification.
+“Purpose” (tao) has the least simplification, as it doesn’t follow anything but rather self-organises.
+On the other hand, as Lao Tzu indicates, people tend to follow “landscape,” the level of maximum simplification, and make use of highly simplified forms and models to represent reality.
 When seen through these “lenses,” the world is seriously distorted, while the dynamism stemming from the flow of variance is completely lost as an inevitable result.

 The heavy is the root of the light;

 keep calm and natural.

 treat themselves as less important than the world?

 Treating themselves lightly, losing the root;